MCG-NKU/plot-edge-pr-curves/README.md

     @inproceedings{gupta2013perceptual,
-      title={Perceptual organization and recognition of indoor scenes from RGB-D images}, author={Gupta, Saurabh and Arbelaez, Pablo and Malik, Jitendra}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={564--571},
+      title={Perceptual organization and recognition of indoor scenes from RGB-D images}, author={Gupta, Saurabh and Arbelaez, Pablo and Malik, Jitendra}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition}, pages={564--571},
       year={2013}
     }